• Skip to primary navigation

 • Salt, Cumin, garlic salt, and black pepper- These are the dry spices you will need for this recipe.

 • Yeast- I have tried both active dry and instant and did not notice a difference.
-I have heard other people say it matters, but in my kitchen it hasn't.
+I have heard other people say it matters, but in my kitchen, it hasn't.

 • Green Chilis- they range from mild to hot, so you choose how spicy you like it.

-• Monterey Cheese- This my favorite cheese to go with green chilis, but you can also use a sharp cheddar if you like.
+• Monterey Cheese- This is my favorite cheese to go with green chilis, but you can also use a sharp cheddar if you like.

 How To Make